Watering

 Symptoms

-• soil pulling away from pot
+• the soil visibly pulling away from the sides of the pot

-• slowed growth with dry soil
+• slowed or stalled new growth alongside consistently dry soil

 Causes